okfde/okfn.de/content/projekte/offenegesetze.en.md

   instagram: offenegesetze.de
 subtitle: Free access to the Federal Law Gazette
 more_text: |-
-    Further information can be found on the <a href="https://offenegesetze.de/">website</a> of Offene Gesetze.
+    Further information can be found on the <a href="https://offenegesetze.de/">website</a> of OffeneGesetze.
 contact_person: arnesemsrott

 ---